Watching out for intellectual elitism: Climate action is not a monopoly of science

 We can agree to disagree during the election periods but when the winners had already been declared, let’s get back to work and support our countries (and governments).
 Let’s allow the winning team/s to work in peace.
 Otherwise, we will never ever progress.
 All our energies are used up being angry and throwing rants and tantrums at every step of the way.
 Or igniting people to rally against duly-elected governments.
 Or blaming governments for everything.
 Or worse, nitpicking.

-It is truly sad that we have come to this.
+It is truly unfortunate that we have come to this.
 It’s necessary to be vigilant and critical but it’s not ok to simply become naysayers.
 To keep on finding faults instead of encouraging the good to become better.
 Instead of helping governments (no matter how imperfect they are) improve or implement laws or, even, in simple things such as planting of trees.
 Whether these winners are good or bad—people already voted for them and that’s what democracy is.
 It’s not perfect but it helps put everything in order.
 Remember—it is their (the winners’) conscience that they are facing EVERY single day.
 And don’t forget, there are laws and institutions that can address complaints or correct misdeeds, ultimately leading to transformation.

 It’s called respect.
 It’s also about respecting the integrity of the vote.
 We may not agree as to who are the better leaders but one thing’s for sure—we agree that we only have one world (one country in the national context) and that we can try again in the next elections.
 If we think our candidates are truly “the Better Ones”, then let’s work harder so that they will win the next time around.
 (This is why voters’ education in important.)